Wednesday, June 30, 2010

 The counselor waited until the very end of the hour to drop this bomb on us.
 I had only a few minutes to make my case for proceeding and although I believe it was well-reasoned and well-made, I do not believe she truly listened or understood.

 I explained that waiting is the very reason for most of the worry and depression for the past couple of years!
-It's been 2 1/2 years since we start "trying" again.
+It's been 2 1/2 years since we started "trying" again.
 In that time we've tried for 13 cycles - 6 natural cycles followed by 7 treatment cycles (Clomid, then Follistim).
 For the other 1 1/2 years I've been on The Pill waiting - waiting for appointments, waiting for tests, and mostly waiting for cysts to resolve.
 I've spent ten of those waiting months in constant pain because of large cysts, which has led to anxiety about losing my only ovary and with it any chance we may have to complete our family.
 It could happen anytime - I want to use it before I lose it!
 I feel I am waiting away both the potential life of a child who could complete our family and my own life.
 Additionally, all this extremely stressful waiting adversely effects my ability to fully enjoy the life and family I do have.

 The months spent trying have been much easier to cope with than the months spent waiting.
 It is frightening to think that this last chance could be snatched away after I've invested so much blood and treasure in seeing this through to the end.
 At least when I'm able to try, I am moving closer to the final resolution of this problem.
 All the stresses involved with infertility treatment are relatively easy to deal with compared to the paralysis of waiting.
 Win or lose, I need closure so I can put down the burden of infertility and move on!!!
 Waiting means more aging (I'm 35 in November) and thus more expense ($3K more), vastly more out-of-pocket expense if we don't end up with great insurance, more cysts, more pain, and more possibility of losing my ovary altogether and ending up with a lifetime of regrets.
 Waiting adds up to more stress, not less!